michael-rapp/AndroidPreferenceActivity/README.md

 - It is also possible to use the activity as a wizard, This causes an alternative navigation to be used, which allows to switch from one step of the wizard to an other.
 The navigation can be observed and influenced by implementing and registering an appropriate listener.
 - The UI has been designed according to the "Material Design" guidelines.
 Material Design is even used on pre-Lollipop devices (API level less than 21).

+Prior to version 6.0.0 this library relied on the Android SDK's preference classes such as `android.preference.Preference`.
+As these classes are deprecated starting with Android P, the library has been migrated to use the v14 Preference support library in version 6.0.0 and later.

 ## License Agreement

 This project is distributed under the Apache License version 2.0.
 For further information about this license agreement's content please refer to its full version, which is available at http://www.apache.org/licenses/LICENSE-2.0.txt.